Simple is Sexy at Al Duomo Italian Restaurant

 In a market saturated by chain restaurants and stir-in sauces, it takes skill to turn the everyday into something unforgettable and Al Duomo manages to do just that.

 It is Italian food done properly with care and attention to detail.

 The philosophy of Al Duomo is indeed the philosophy of Italian cuisine – it must come from the heart and must be learned in Nonna’s kitchen.
-I will definitely be eating there again.See the listing for Al Duomo Brighton, Italian & pizza restaurant, Central Brighton
+I will definitely be eating there again.Want to know more about Al Duomo Brighton, Italian & pizza restaurant, Central Brighton?